sherlo-io/sherlo/packages/cli/README.md

 import { Config } from '@sherlo/react-native-storybook';

 const config: Config = {
-  projectToken: 'XXXX', // Your Sherlo project token.
+  token: 'XXXX', // Your Sherlo project token.
   exclude: ['screen'], // Exclude stories containing 'screen' in their names.
   include: ['base'], // Only include stories containing 'base' in their names.
   android: {